 Lake Kawaguchi.
 Of the five lakes surrounding Mt.
 Fuji, Tokyo’s easiest connection is Lake Kawaguchi.
 You can see a perfect mirror image of Mt.
 Fuji mirrored in the lake on a still, clear day.

 Tokyo Disneyland.
 Tokyo Disneyland is a theme park based on Walt Disney’s movies.
-It was the first Disney theme park opened outside of the US.
-Modelled after California’s Disneyland and Florida’s Magic Kingdom, Tokyo Disneyland consists of seven theme parks with seasonal decorations and parades.
+It was the first Disney theme park that opened outside of the US.
+Modeled after California’s Disneyland and Florida’s Magic Kingdom, Tokyo Disneyland consists of seven theme parks with seasonal decorations and parades.